mitmedialab/jitsi-meet-server/README.md

 ### Configuring SSL data

  * You need valid SSL certificates in order for WebRTC to function properly, so get some from a provider.
- * Place the following files into the <code>salt/salt/etc/ssl/</code> directory:
+ * Place the following files into the <code>salt/salt/software/jitsi-meet/certs/</code> directory:
-   * cert.pem: The server's SSL certificate.
+   * server.crt: The server's SSL certificate.
-   * key.pem: The server's SSL private key.
+   * server.key: The server's SSL private key.
    * chain.pem: The SSL chain file or root certificate authority.

-Note that these FreeSWITCH SSL files are constructed on the server automatically from the files listed above -- if the server certificate, key, or chain files are ever replaced, these files should be removed, and Salt's <code>state.highstate</code> should be run to rebuild them.
+Note that these SSL files are constructed on the server automatically from the files listed above -- if the server certificate, key, or chain files are ever replaced, these files should be removed, and Salt's <code>state.highstate</code> should be run to rebuild them:
-   * TODO: add files to delete.
+   * /etc/ssl/private/[domain_name].key
+   * /etc/ssl/private/[domain_name].pem